-Bob Berstein - Tremont Street, has more than 18 years of financial experience and joined Signal Hill in 2012 as the co-founder of Signal Hill’s Boston-based Internet & Digital Media practice.
-He is a graduate of Cornell University and lives at Atelier 505 where he is a Trustee.
+Bob Berstein - Tremont Street, has more than 22 years of financial experience and currently serves as managing director at an investment bank in Boston.
+He is a graduate of Cornell University where he has served in a variety of alumni leadership roles.

 Ross Bundy - Gray Street, was born and raised in MetroWest and has lived in the South End for the past 5 years.
 Ross joined the Ellis in 2015 and most recently, started the Young Professional Committee which aims to connect and empower professionals across a variety of industries.
 Ross currently works in tech research sales and enjoys golf, travel, and cooking.